drinnster/theCosmicTimeline/README.md

 These perspectives offer alternative starting points, but for practical purposes, the **Cosmic Timeline** uses the Big Bang as the most scientifically recognized origin of time.

+### New Insights on Universe's Origin: Spinning Galaxies
+Recent findings from the **James Webb Space Telescope (JWST)** suggest the possibility that the universe may have been born rotating.
+This aligns with **Black Hole Cosmology**, which posits that the universe could be the interior of a black hole.
+Such findings challenge current cosmological models, suggesting that our understanding of the universe’s origin might be incomplete.
+The concept that the cosmos began with rotational motion could significantly alter how we view the Big Bang and the evolution of the universe.

+For more details, see [this study](https://www.k-state.edu/news/articles/2025/03/lior-shamir-james-webb-space-telescope-spinning-galaxies.html).

 ---

 ## The Role of the James Webb Space Telescope (JWST)